Care home costs

 Will I have to sell my property?

-If you are thinking about entering a care home and own a property it is probable that you will be classed as a self-funding resident as the value of the property is likely to be in excess of £28,500.
+If you are thinking about entering a care home and own a property it is probable that you will be classed as a self-funding resident as the value of the property is likely to be more than £29,750.
 For the first 12 weeks of entering a care home we will not include the value of the property in calculating what you will pay towards your care.
-This means that if your capital, excluding the value of the property, is below £28,500 you will pay less for this period.
+This means that if your capital, excluding the value of the property, is below £29,750 you will pay less for this period.
 This is to allow you time to decide what you want to do.
-You will never be forced to sell your home to pay for your care.
+You will never be forced to sell your home to pay for your care - your Financial Assessment Officer will discuss the options available to you depending on which care home you decide to move in to.
+If you are concerned about your charges in relation to the care home, please contact the Assessment & Charging Team on 01738 476888 or HCCAssessment&Charging@pkc.gov.uk to discuss.

 Paying care home bills